-World at Their Fingertips® is Bright Horizons' own curriculum that empowers children to become confident, successful, lifelong learners and secure, caring people.
+World at Their Fingertips is Bright Horizons'own curriculum that empowers children to become confident, successful, lifelong learners and secure, caring people.
 Our curriculum approach is rooted in what research concludes is best for early learning, and it provides a framework to support each individual child's development.
 We keep the whole child in mind, ensuring we use these formative early years to help children develop a strong foundation of skills and foster a love of learning.
 Through projects, play, and pursuit of child-led interests, teachers ensure children have diverse and robust experiences that do more than prepare children academically.
 We integrate all areas of development, striving to develop children who see the world as an invitation to learn, grow, and live fully; who are resilient and joyful members of our community; and who approach school and life with confidence, competence, and an eagerness to explore.

-For more information, please refer to Curriculum at Bright Horizons: A Guide for Families, visit brighthorizons.com/curriculum, or speak to your center management.
+For more information about education at Bright Horizons and for an in-depth look at the World at Their Fingertips curriculum, please refer to Curriculum at Bright Horizons: A Guide for Families, visit brighthorizons. com/education, or speak to your center management.